By Taylah Eastwell

 But Daniel was determined – and that determination is what is currently getting the local champion from Three Bridges through the world’s toughest and biggest rally race – the 2021 Dakar Rally.

-Currently seven days into the mammoth two week race, Daniel is placed 9th overall.
+Currently seven days into the mammoth 12-day race, Daniel is placed 9th overall.

 The Dakar is an off-road endurance event through the sand dunes and rocky terrain of Saudi Arabia.
 Competitors complete one stage each day, navigating their way with just a roadbook on their handlebars while riding at speed for over 450kms each day.